-The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role.
+The designated staff member is appropriately trained and has the relevant qualifications and experience to perform the role.

-As part of their role, the designated teacher will:
+As part of their role, the designated LAC Lead will:

-- Work closely with the DSL to ensure that any safeguarding concerns regarding looked-after and previously looked-after children are quickly and effectively responded to - Work with Virtual School heads to promote the educational achievement of looked-after and previously looked-after children, including discussing how student premium plus funding can be best used to support looked-after children and meet the needs identified in their personal education plans
+- Work closely with the DSL to ensure that any safeguarding concerns regarding looked-after and previously looked-after children are quickly and effectively responded to. - Work with Virtual School Heads to promote the educational achievement of looked-after and previously looked-after children, including discussing how student funding can be best used to support looked-after children and meet the needs identified in their personal education plans.